Kai-Qi/BiP-MFT/README.md

 ### BraTS2021 dataset

-The structure of the BraTS2021 dataset should be like below:
+The structure of the BraTS2021 dataset should be like the one below:
 ```
 ├── dataset/
 │   ├── brats2021